Simple Everyday Stress Relief that Protects

-Stress is all around us and can manifest in a variety of ways.
+Stress can manifest in a variety of ways.

 Everyone experiences stress, yet not everyone experiences the same symptoms.
 In fact, your own symptoms can change over time, or even change with the kind of stress you are experiencing.
 Physical stress, emotional stress, pressure at work or school… it’s impossible to avoid stressors completely, so it’s wise to learn how to deal with them.